OrlandoU/weather-app/README.md

 - Hourly Forecast
 - Daily Forecast

-Learned and implemented Asynchronous code via Promises, Error handling, proper APIs usage, and implementation of async/await keyword for a more cleaner and readable code.
+I Learned and implemented Asynchronous code via Promises, Error handling, proper APIs usage, and implementation of async/await keyword for a more cleaner and readable code.

 # Technologies:
 Languages, libraries, and Tools implemented in this project: